jarrodek/ChromeRestClient/ROADMAP.md

 ## RAML discovery from the history
 The app is collecting history of the user interaction with different endpoint.
 Based on this information the app can **locally** scan for project definition (RAML definition) and reverse engineer the API structure from it.
 Then the app can suggest creation of the project and document the API.
 Next time when the user will hit the endpoint the app suggest the parameters available for the endpoint and types of the expected response.

+## Detailed roadmap
+The file [Advanced Rest Client Roadmap](https://docs.google.com/spreadsheets/d/1FSh5OiT13xmJo7cohR_sCOpJPqLYwXyQQZfHFYFZgTk/edit#gid=0) contains detailed roadmap for the app and targeted time of the release (quarter).
+This file may and probably will change depending on the requirements and progress on design and development.
+It will however give you an overview of the implementation timings.